vladdou/ms4-of-stories-shop/TESTING.md

 ---

-- When I wanted to reach the add_blog page I got: Page not found , 404 error.
+- I've got a Page not found , 404 error on the add_blog page

 <br>
 <img src="static/README/bugs/page_not_found.png" width="auto" height="300"/>
 <br>

-I moved the url above the other ones and it worked perfecly.
+I moved the url above the other ones and then it worked perfecly.
 It was most likely that Django tried the patterns in order and found a "match" before the intended.

 ---